 St Elizabeth Seton, Ridgefield

 St Elizabeth Seton is pleased to be able to offer public worship again.
 The parish is taking precautions per the CDC and Governor Lamont’s recommendations regarding public gatherings, as well as our own precautions we feel are prudent under the circumstances.
-We look forward to welcoming you and your family to Mass, but please understand there are risks involved in attending a public worship in a pandemic despite all of the precautions taken by the parish and the diocese.
+We look forward to welcoming you and your family back to Mass, but please understand there are risks involved in attending a public worship in a pandemic despite all of the precautions taken by the parish and the diocese.
 We ask your cooperation with all of the directives that have been put in place for your safety and the safety of our clergy and your fellow worshipers.

 - Masks will be required.